comoser/rn-background-location/README.md

 ### This is a demo app for a fully functional background location app for Android only.

-The Medium article explaining the creation of this demo is available here: xxx
+## The Medium article explaining the creation of this demo is available here: [React-Native Background Location](https://medium.com/xgeeks/react-native-background-location-5602205ec795)

 It's based on several native Android APIs so if you want to use this, you'll have to have your project "ejected".